jcurran0201/credit_card_fraud_detection/README.md

 ```bash
 uvicorn main:app --reload --host 0.0.0.0 --port 8000
 ```
-> ⚠️ On first startup, both models are trained.
-This takes a few minutes.

 **4. Open the frontend** — open `index.html` in your browser.
 It connects to `http://localhost:8000`.